-In my opinion, the return of serve in doubles tennis is much harder than it is in singles as not only do you have to worry about where and with what type of spin the server is going to hit their serve but you also have to consider where the server’s partner is and whether they are likely to intercept your return.
+In my opinion, the return of serve in doubles tennis is much harder than it is in singles as not only do you have to worry about where and with what type of spin the server is going to hit their serve but you also have to consider where the server’s partner is and whether they are likely to intercept your shot.

 Below I will summarise some of your options when it comes to your return of serve in doubles tennis.

 7 Return of Serve Options in Doubles Tennis

 1. Cross Court and Deep